How vulnerable might humans be to bird flu? Scientists see hope in existing immunity

 Antibodies directed against the stalks of H1N1 viruses can cross-react with H5N1, likely indicating some protection against severe disease.

-Help may also come from antibodies aimed at the other dominant protein on the surface of influenza viruses, called neuraminidase, or N1.
+Help may also come from antibodies aimed at the other dominant protein on the surface of influenza viruses, called neuraminidase.

 In her lab, Lakdawala has recently run experiments on ferrets (a common stand-in for humans when studying respiratory disease) that suggest antibodies against this N1 protein — gained from previous seasonal flu infections — can also reduce severe illness when the animals catch bird flu.